wenet-e2e/wenet/README.md

 and we refered to [OpenTransformer](https://github.com/ZhengkunTian/OpenTransformer/blob/master/otrans/recognizer.py) for batch inference.

-The main motivation of WeNet is to close the gap between research and production End to End(E2E) speech recognition model, to reduce the efforts of productizing E2E model, and to explore better E2E model for production.
+The main motivation of WeNet is to close the gap between research and production End-to-End (E2E) speech recognition models, to reduce the effort of productizing E2E models, and to explore better E2E models for production.

 ## Documentation

 You can visit [Docs](https://mobvoi.github.io/wenet/) for WeNet Sphinx documentation.
-Or please see:
+Or please see tutorails below:
 * [Tutorial](docs/tutorial.md)
 * [JIT in WeNet](docs/jit_in_wenet.md)